Leptis Magna Libya

 The City

-The Theatre, built in the 1st century CE and restored in the 1920s under Italian colonial administration, could seat 10,000 spectators.
-The stage wall (scaena frons) with its three storeys of columns is sufficiently preserved to convey the original architectural ambition.
+The Theatre, built in the 1st century CE and partly restored by Italian colonial archaeologists in the 1920s, seated 10,000 spectators.
+The stage wall (scaena frons) with its three storeys of columns conveys what a major Roman public entertainment venue actually looked like when complete.
+The Italian restoration was archaeologically aggressive by modern standards but makes the scale comprehensible.

-The Hadrianic Baths (built 126-127 CE) are among the best-preserved Roman bath complexes outside of Rome itself.
-The scale — the frigidarium (cold room) alone is 100 metres long — is difficult to process until you’re standing in it.
+The Hadrianic Baths (built 126-127 CE) are among the best-preserved Roman bath complexes outside of Rome.
+The frigidarium (cold room) is 100 metres long.
+Standing inside it recalibrates your sense of what Roman public investment in civic infrastructure actually looked like.

 What Has Happened to the Site

-The Italian colonial administration conducted significant restoration work in the 1920s-30s, some of which re-erected columns and reconstructed elements in ways that are archaeologically questionable but which make the site more visually comprehensible.
-UNESCO designated it in 1982.
+The Italian colonial administration restored and re-erected significant elements in the 1920s and 1930s.
+UNESCO designated the site in 1982.
 During the Gaddafi period, maintenance was inconsistent.
-Post-2011, the site has been largely unattended; some stone has been removed, some mosaics damaged.
-Satellite imagery and recent reports from the few visitors who have been there suggest the main structures remain intact.
+Since 2011, the site has been largely unattended.
+Some stone has been removed, some mosaic damaged.
+Recent reports from the few visitors and observers who have accessed the area suggest the major structures remain substantially intact, which speaks to the extraordinary quality of the original Roman construction.

 Sabratha

-50km west of Tripoli, Sabratha is the other major Roman city in Libya.
-Its theatre — also restored by Italian archaeologists — is the best-preserved Roman theatre in Africa, the stage wall substantially intact to its third storey.
-Both Leptis Magna and Sabratha are typically visited as part of the same Libya tour itinerary.
+50 kilometres west of Tripoli, Sabratha is Libya’s second major Roman city and typically paired with Leptis Magna on specialist tour itineraries.
+Its theatre – also restored by Italian archaeologists – is the best-preserved Roman theatre in Africa, with the stage wall substantially intact to its third storey.
+The visual impact of the theatre against the Mediterranean behind it is striking in a way that photographs suggest but don’t fully capture.

 Practical Approach